project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 | sunbird_msg_91_auth                   | msg 91 auth
   sunbird_msg_sender                     | message sender name

+The table mentions all the environment variables with description.
+You need to add/edit the environment variables in appropriate locations.Next section details about the environmental variables that are mandatory to run the backend services.

 ### Setting Environment Variables

-To Run sunbird backend services, set the following environment variable in their appropriate locations
+To run sunbird backend services, atleast you need to set the following environment variables.
+Set the environment variables at appropriate locations.

 <pre>
           1. sunbird_cassandra_host